Radioactive Waste Management

 Nuclear wastes are a significant part of the nuclear power picture, and need to be managed and disposed of properly.
 However in more than 50 decades of civil nuclear power experience they have not caused any serious health or environmental problems, nor posed any real risks to people.

 Alternatives for power generation are not without challenges, and for a variety of reasons they – particularly those from coal combustion – have not always been well controlled.
-Both flyash and bottom ash are often loaded with heavy metals (including uranium and thorium – see NORM paper).
-Flyash is mostly retained for land disposal today, and bottom ash is normally buried also, but not always securely and without effects on groundwater.
+Both flyash and bottom ash are often loaded with heavy metals including uranium and thorium (see also page on NORM).
+Flyash is mostly retained for land disposal today, and bottom ash is normally buried also, but not always securely/without effects on groundwater.
 Groundwater pollution with arsenic, boron, cobalt and mercury is not unusual, and the US EPA in 2011 listed 181 US coal ash ponds which posed a significant hazard, 47 of these a high hazard and threat to life.
+Duke Energy in North Carolina expects to spend some $6 billion on clean-up of coal ash.
 Burning any fossil fuels gives rise to carbon dioxide emissions, and gaseous pollutants such as nitrogen oxides and often sulfur oxides.
+About one-quarter of anthropogenic mercury emissions are attributed to burning coal, with up to 70% originating in North America.

 c.
 Used fuel from light water reactors contains approximately: